Lt. John J. Griffin, Jr. / USS Emmons Memorial Scholarship

 2) Direct, lineal descendants of a sibling of any childless crew member who lost his life as a result of the April 6, 1945 attack at Okinawa.

-Layne Fry and Isaac Bird have been awarded the 2022 Lt.
+Emma Gillanders and Tiffany Brooks were awarded the 2023 Lt.
 John J. Griffin, Jr./USS Emmons Memorial Scholarships.
-Each received a $2500 scholarship to use toward their educational expenses for the 2022-23 academic year.
+Each received a $2500 scholarship to use toward their educational expenses for the 2023-24 academic year.